jbleach/monkey-butler/README.md

 -   `commands/time/day2mins.js`: Requires an integer parameter for number days and returns days converted into minutes.
 -   `commands/time/min2days.js`: Requires an integer parameter for number of minutes and returns minutes converted into days.
 -   `commands/faq/leap.js`: Returns the information reqarding leap requirements for legendary fighters.
--   `commands/faq/leapmedals.js`: Requires integer parameter for current talent points and returns the medals required to complete a fighter leap.
+-   `commands/faq/leapmedals.js`: Requires integer parameter for current talent points and returns the medals required to complete a legendary fighter leap.
+-   `commands/faq/epicleap.js`: Returns the information reqarding leap requirements for epic fighters.
+-   `commands/faq/epicleapmedals.js`: Requires integer parameter for current talent points and returns the medals required to complete an epic fighter leap.

 -   `commands/points/interstellarspeedpoints.js`: Requires integer parameter for desired points and returns number of speeds needed to earn them.

 ## Documentation